Anaesthetic Group Ballarat

 Depending on these questions your Anaesthetist may wish to examine your heart, lungs and mouth.

+Please be honest with these questions; our objective is to provide the safest service we can for you.
+Your Anaesthetist will then discuss the risks and benefits of any planned anaesthetic technique.
 If you have particular concerns or you think something in your history is especially complicated please contact our Practice Nurse at the Anaesthetic Group Ballarat on (03) 5331 4888.
-She should be able to answer any questions that you may have, refer your query onto one of our anaesthetists or obtain information from other hospitals and labs.
+She should be able to answer any questions that you may have, refer your query onto one of our anaesthetists or obtain information from other hospitals and labs. |

 WHAT CAN I DO TO MAKE MY ANAESTHETIC SAFER?